Professional Policing HNC/HND/BA (Hons)

 A Policing student talking to a police officer beside a police van

-The Pre-join Policing degree is a new entry route into the police force and has been designed to prepare new recruits to meet the demands of 21st century policing.
+This pre-join policing degree is an entry route into the police force designed to prepare new recruits to meet the demands of 21st-century policing.

 Year of entry